Dora Maar: Photographer

 In 1932, she had an affair with the filmmaker Louis Chavance.

 Maar frequented the "October group", formed around Jacques Prévert and Max Morise after their break from surrealism.

 She had her first publication in the magazine Art et Métiers Graphiques in 1932.

 Her first solo exhibition was held at the Galerie Vanderberg in Paris.

+Dora Maar became a leading Surrealist photographer whose daring work was shown in Paris galleries alongside the work of Man Ray and Salvador Dalí.

 It is the gelatin silver works of the surrealist period that remain the most sought after by admirers: Portrait of Ubu (1936), 29 rue d'Astorg, black and white, collages, photomontages or superimpositions.
 The photograph represents the central character in a popular series of plays by Alfred Jarry called Ubu Roi.
 The work was first shown at the Exposition Surréaliste d'objets at the Galerie Charles Ratton in Paris and at the International Surrealist Exhibition in London in 1936.
 She also participated in Participates in Fantastic Art, Dada, Surrealism, at the MoMA in New York the same year.

 Surrealist concepts and interests often aligned with the ideas of the political left of the time and so Maar became very politically active at this point in her life.
 After the fascist demonstrations of 6 February 1934, in Paris along with René Lefeuvre, Jacques Soustelle, supported by Simone Weil and Georges Bataille, she signed the tract "Appeal to the Struggle" written at the initiative of André Breton.
 Much of her work is highly influenced by leftist politics of the time, often depicting those who had been thrown into poverty by the Depression.
 She was part of an ultra-leftist association called "Masses", where she first met Georges Bataille, an anti-fascist organization called the Union of Intellectuals Against Fascism, and a radical collective of left-wing actors and writers called October.

 She also was involved in many Surrealist groups and often participated in demonstrations, convocations, and cafe conversations.
 She signed many manifestos, including one titled "When Surrealists were Right" in August 1935 which concerned the Congress of Paris, which had been held in March of that year.

 In 1935, she took a photo of fashion illustrator and designer Christian Berard that was described by writer and critic Michael Kimmelman as "wry and mischievous with only his head perceived above the fountain as if he were John the Baptist on a silver platter".

 In the 1980s, she made a number of photograms.